 - Employment and supplier policies which support and encourage fair practices.

-- Providing support for many grassroot not-for-profit organisations globally to help advance local communities through The YESD Social Enterprise.
+- Providing support for many grassroot not-for-profit organizations globally to help advance local communities through The YESD Social Enterprise.

 - YESD Travel has specific annual goals to increase annual donations to YESD Social Enterprise’ community fund.